 Even if the client does correctly guess that she has athlete’s foot and treats it with an over the counter antifungal cream, the condition may not clear and she may end up at the dermatologist’s office anyway “There are many different antifungal medications and some clients will read belter to one than the other,” says Young.

-Kechijian agrees: “Say the client uses an antifungal medicine bill the condition doesn’t clear.
+Kechijian agrees: “Say the client uses an antifungal medicine and still the condition doesn’t clear.
 She goes to see the doctor and he does a scraping but can’t see fungus under the microscope because the medication killed just enough of the infection so that he can’t see it.”